vim-advent-calendar/ideas/dylnmc-operator-pending.md

 ## Conclusion

-If you find yourself typing a motion followed by an action and another motion, then maybe you want to create a quick text object that can save some time.
-It also might be valuable to create some text objects that can save some time, such as selecting a number or an indentation level.
+If you find yourself typing a motion followed by an operator and another motion, then maybe you want to create a quick text object.
+It might be valuable to create such text objects that can save some time, such as selecting a number or an indentation level.
 It's simply so neat that vim is able to provide such an intricate and powerful way to describe how to manipulate text.
 Indeed, that is its primary objective, and it does a damn good job at it.

 Also, if you want, you are welcome to copy the code snippets above--there is no license on them.
 Good luck vimming.
 Try to stay productive but also curious and